 If You Invested $100 In This Stock 15 Years Ago, Here's How Much You Would Have Today

-Pioneer Natural Resources (NYSE:PXD) has outperformed the market over the past 15 years by 2.62% on an annualized basis.
+Williams-Sonoma (NYSE:WSM) has outperformed the market over the past 15 years by 3.48% on an annualized basis.

-Buying $100 In PXD: 15 years ago, an investor could have purchased 2.58 shares of Pioneer Natural Resources at the time with $100.
-This investment in PXD would have produced an average annual return of 11.05%.
-Currently, Pioneer Natural Resources has a market capitalization of $44.86 billion.
+Buying $100 In WSM: 15 years ago, an investor could have purchased 3.21 shares of Williams-Sonoma at the time with $100.
+This investment in WSM would have produced an average annual return of 11.97%.
+Currently, Williams-Sonoma has a market capitalization of $12.38 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.